Trusted WordPress tutorials, when you need them most.

 Perhaps im being stupid, but theres no save button anywhere.

-12. Jayson Schlesinger says
+14. Jayson Schlesinger

 Thank you for such a simple and easy video, not a tech expert and this video made it effortless.

-13. Josh Rachlis says
+15. Josh Rachlis

 Great, thanks.
-I’m working on launching my new self-hosted WordPress site.
+I’m working on launching my new self-hosted Wordpress site.
 I just added the Insert Headers and Footers Plugin, like you suggested, and I pasted the code into Footers.
 So, we’ll see if it works!
 Do you happen to know if adding Stat Counter would help as well?
 I used to love looking at Stat Counter for my older blog, because it showed who was visiting and what they Googled to get to me.
 But, Google is hiding that info now, right?
 So, is there no point in having Stat Counter as well?
 Do you know of any work around trick to see that kind of info?

 Hi, I installed Google analytics plugin yesterday.
 It does not show any data from 30 days.
 Does it just start tracking from the day I installed it? how can I track the last years data?
 Thanks

-• larry says
+• larry

 Hi Sherluck,